What is Feature Tracking?

-You need to plan features, prioritize it, and bring in designers, developers, and QA team to build it.
-We ask for updates to understand its current status and gauge when the it will ship.
+You plan features, prioritize it, and bring in designers, developers, and QA team to build it.
+You ask for updates to understand its current status and gauge when the it will ship.

-And yet, we spend our day tracking specific issues when we should really be tracking features as a whole.
+And yet, you spend your day tracking specific issues when you should really be tracking features as a whole.

 Building features is hard enough already.
-It gets ridiculously hard to align team members on a single goal when everyone is thinking in issues.
+When everyone is thinking in issolated issues, it gets ridiculously hard to align team members on a single goal.

 And when members aren’t able to view the progress of the feature as a whole, they resort to simply walking up to each other to handover work, leaving everybody else in the team with outdated, stale updates.

 Teams need to go past simple issue tracking.

 Feature tracking aligns members across disciplines on a common goal, gives a bird’s eye view of the development, and helps build quality features.

 Feature Tracking vs Issue Tracking: When To Use What?

 Issue trackers are great when you want to track, well… issues.
 But if you want to go beyond simple issue tracking and build products and features, issue trackers just fall short.